lostatc/doppel/packages.md

 Doppel is a library for manipulating the filesystem in memory.
 It works on top of Java NIO to reduce the need for expensive filesystem access.

-# Package io.github.lostatc.doppel.error
+# Package io.github.lostatc.doppel.handlers

-Tools for handling errors that occur when accessing the filesystem.
+Functions for handling different kinds of events.

 Many functions, methods and classes that access or modify the filesystem accept an [ErrorHandler] to determine how errors are handled on a file-by-file basis.
 This package provides the default error handlers [skipOnError], [terminateOnError] and [throwOnError].

+Some functions, methods and classes that access or modify the filesystem can work between filesystems if a [PathConverter] is provided.
+This package provides the default path converter [neverConvert].

 # Package io.github.lostatc.doppel.filesystem